-Discount Retail Chain Aldi Germany (family owned) recently announced the Interseroh + cooperation; the cooperation on recycling is to start in January 2022.
+Discount Retail Chain Aldi Germany (German family owned) recently announced the Interseroh + cooperation; the cooperation on recycling is to start in January 2022.
 With this, Aldi is also entering the garbage business after Lidl.

 The two group sisters Aldi Süd and Aldi Nord have a new partner: From 2022, the discounter duo wants to work with the Alba subsidiary Interseroh + from Cologne to recycle packaging.
 Aldi is thus following its competitor Lidl, which has also been active in the recycling business for several years.